projectatomic/atomicapp/README.md

 # ContainerApp
 ContainerApp tool is a reference implementation of [Container Application Specification](https://github.com/aweiteka/containerapp-spec).
-It can be used to bootstrap container application and to install and run them
+It can be used to bootstrap container application and to install and run them.

+Example applications consist of [MariaDB](https://github.com/vpavlin/atomicapp-mariadb) and [Wordpress](https://github.com/vpavlin/atomicapp-wordpress) applications, where Wordpress depends on MariaDB.

 ## How To